 Beginner to advanced trails that wind through a varied forest ranging from baby aspen to mature balsam and pine with rolling hills.
 Skate and classic.
 Warming house available.
 MN Ski Pass required.

-Two loops exist at the refuge, the smaller Tamarac Trail and the larger Pine Lake loop.
+Two loops exist at the refuge, the Tamarack Lake Loop (3km) and the Pine Lake Loop (9km).
 Ski through a mix of hardwood and coniferous forests as well as wetlands.
 Groomed occasionally.
 Visitor Center has regular hours year long.

 Thief River Falls

 Beginner to intermediate classic trail.
 Ski on the frozen Thief River from Red Robe Park to the golf course.

 Beginner classic ski trails that wind through a wooded setting along the Red Lake River.

 Beginner to expert trails on the slopes of the Shingobee River Valley.
 Groomed for classic and skate skiing.
 A warming chalet is available on weekends.